This is the multi-page printable view of this section. Click here to print.

 6.3 - SSH settings

-In this perspective, you can utilize RsyncUI to assist in creating an SSH key and setting up a global SSH keypath and identity file.
-SSH keys are required for passwordless logins to remote servers.
-You can either use the default values for SSH keys or set your own.
-For more information on passwordless logins, please refer to the documentation at Passwordless login section.
+In this view, you can use RsyncUI to help create an SSH key and set up a global SSH keypath and identity file.
+SSH keys are required for passwordless logins.
+You can use default SSH key values or define your own.
+For more information, see Passwordless login.

 Local SSH Key Present

-If the “on” option is selected in RsyncUI, it has detected a local SSH key.
+If “on” is selected in RsyncUI, it has detected a local SSH key.

-The default values for RSA-based SSH keys are ~/.ssh/id_rsa and port number 22.
-These values are not mandatory if you choose to use the default settings.
-If you do not specify your own SSH keypath and identityfile, RsyncUI will automatically use the default values.
-If a local SSH key is present, you can either leave the settings as they are or manually set your own SSH keypath and identityfile.
-In this case, RsyncUI will mark the selected settings as the default.
+The default RSA-based SSH key values are ~/.ssh/id_rsa and port 22.
+These are not required if you use the defaults.
+If you do not specify your own keypath and identity file, RsyncUI uses the defaults.
+If a local SSH key is present, leave the settings as-is or set your own keypath and identity file.
+RsyncUI will mark the selected settings as default.

 Set SSH Keypath and Identityfile